yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 - you can use the single ALB to serve multiple applications - via multiple DNS names and target groups

 ### Network Load Balancers
-- Layer 4
+- **Layer 4** device
 - supports static IP and ultra low latency
 - accepts TCP, UDP and TSL termination
-- NLB assigned a single IP address per AZ (EIP can be assigned as well) - easier firewall management
+- NLB assigned a single static IP address per AZ (EIP can be assigned as well) - easier firewall management
-- **Preserve the client IP** - its passthrough device
+- **Preserve the client IP** - its passthrough device, even with TSL termination on NLB
 - ❗any traffic that reaches the load balancer on a valid listener will be routed to your targets, not absorbed
 - for data encryption in transit use TLS listener with X.509 server certificate:
     - Certificate can come from **ACM** (preferred way) or **IAM** (own certificates or in the regions where ACM is not supported)